SIGPLAN-M

 2. For senior researchers, it is difficult to access mentorship of any kind.

 In response to these needs, SIGPLAN-M matches mentors with mentees from different institutions for mentoring relationships that last at least a year.
-As of November 2022, there are about 300 mentees and 200 mentors participating in the program.
+As of May 2024, there are about 350 mentees and 250 mentors participating in the program.
 Here are some testimonials from mentees:

 [SIGPLAN-M is] a career saver!